Colorectal Surgeon vs. Gastroenterologist

 What is the difference between a Colon and Rectal Surgeon, and a Gastroenterologist?

 Although there are some similarities between colon rectal surgery and gastroenterology, the differences are extremely important.
 In a nutshell, Surgeons do everything a Gastroenterologist does, but more.
 For example, a Surgeon will repair or correct your condition or symptoms whereas a Gastroenterologist must refer you to a surgeon.
-Lastly, Surgeons operate and Gastroenterologists do not.
+Lastly, Surgeons operate and Gastroenterologists do not – although, surgery is a last-resort option and we instead prefer to defer to less invasive options.

 About Los Angeles Colon and Rectal Surgical Associates